 θi=usin2πti-w2π

-Here, Lm is the TL at time of marking, L is the change in TL between marking and recapture, t1 and t2 are the marking and recapture times (years), t is the change in time (years) between marking and recapture, g1 and g2 are parameters that represent the mean annual growth rate or increment at L1 and L2 (which are chosen by the analyst), w is a parameter that represents the time of year when the growth rate is maximum, and u is a parameter that describes the extent of the seasonal variation in growth (i.e., u=0 represents no seasonal variability in growth).
+Here, Lm is the TL at time of marking, ΔL is the change in TL between marking and recapture, t1 and t2 are the marking and recapture times (years), Δ t is the change in time (years) between marking and recapture, g1 and g2 are parameters that represent the mean annual growth rate or increment at L1 and L2 (which are chosen by the analyst), w is a parameter that represents the time of year when the growth rate is maximum, and u is a parameter that describes the extent of the seasonal variation in growth (i.e., u=0 represents no seasonal variability in growth).
 For fish that were recaptured multiple times, we treated each interval between recaptures as independent capture-recapture (C-R) events (Ogle 2017).
 For example, if a fish was captured three times, we considered the interval from marking to the first recapture as one C-R observation and the interval from the first to second recapture as a separate C-R observation.
 Capture-recapture events based on observations within 7 d of each other were excluded from further analysis under the assumption that any growth that occurred in this short period was minimal and likely less than measurement error.
 We modeled a season component to growth with these data because fish were collected on many dates within each year, rather than on only a few dates as with the Great Chazy River data.

 Both growth models were fit with the nls() function in R v3.5.1 (R Core Team 2018) using the “port” algorithm.
 The g1, g2, and u parameters were constrained to be positive and the w parameter was constrained to be between 0 and 1.
 All other parameters were unconstrained in model fitting.
 Three different starting values and two other algorithms (Gauss-Newton in the nls() function and Levenburg-Marquardt in the nlsLM() function from the minpack.lm package v1.2-1 [Elzhov et al. 2016]) were used to determine the robustness of parameter estimates to staring values and model fitting algorithms (Ogle et al. 2017).
 Bootstrap confidence intervals for model parameters were estimated from 999 bootstrapped samples using the nlsBoot() function from the nlsTools package v1.0-2 (Baty et al. 2015) as described in Ogle (2016).

 Parameter estimates could not be compared between the two locations because different models were required for each location.
-Thus, we compared growth between locations by predicting annual growth increments for fish of various initial lengths.
-Predicted annual growth increments at two lengths (L1 and L2) are the g1 and g2 parameter from the Francis model.
-Thus, we refit this model at several different values of L1 and L2 to represent growth increments throughout the range of lengths for Stonecats from the LaPlatte River.
-Annual growth increments were predicted for Stonecats from the Great Chazy River by first using the VBGF model fit to predict mean lengths at several ages and then finding the differences between these lengths.
-Bootstrap confidence intervals were constructed for both the predicted mean lengths and increments.
-We also compared the growth increments from the LaPlatte and Great Chazy rivers to mean lengths and corresponding increments reported for Stonecats in the literature (Gilbert 1953; Carlson 1966; Paruch 1979).
+Thus, we compared growth between locations by predicting mean lengths at age.
+Mean lengths-at-age are predicted directly from the traditional VBGF for Great Chazy River Stonecats.
+However, the Francis model does not use age as a variable and, thus, mean lengths-at-age cannot be predicted directly.
+In this case, we estimated the mean length at age 1 from the length frequency histogram of all Stonecats captured in the LaPlatte River during early summer.
+We then used the results from the Francis model to predict the annual growth increment for fish of this length.
+The predicted annual growth increment was added to the mean length at age 1 to predict the mean length at age 2.
+This process was repeated until mean lengths for all ages up to age 6 had been predicted.
+We also compared predicted mean lengths-at-age for Stonecats from the LaPlatte and Great Chazy rivers to mean lengths-at-age reported for Stonecats in the literature (Gilbert 1953; Carlson 1966; Paruch 1979).
 Some of the literature results were converted from SL to TL using results from a linear model fit to our measurements of SL and TL on fish collected from the Great Chazy River.

 RESULTS